I don’t know about you, but I get bored pretty easily. I have a lot of different interests and keeping things fresh makes Kerri a happy girl.

 If you’re feeling really courageous and ready to voice your dreams, I invite you to share what you wrote in the comments section below.
 It’s powerful to think it; more powerful to write it; even more powerful to share it.

 Which societal expectations are you fed up with?
 What lines are you tired of towing?
 How would you like to let your freak flag fly?
-Me?
-I’m rethinking my definition of the “American Dream”.
-My adventurous spirit doesn’t fit the white, picket fence mold, and I’m learning to be ok with that.
+Join the conversation in the comments below.